LucasStoddard/startup/README.md

 - CSS application elements in the form of panels
 - Styled text elements through margins, spacing, and color
 - CSS styled application images through margin adjustments and the usage of filters

+## Startup React
+I deployed the Simon React to my production enviroment, and I added...
+- All of my previous code into stubbed components
+- An App.jsx that includes React Routers to navigate between pages
+- React components to allow for adding events into a calendar and dynamically display them in time order
+- React components to make the calendar significantly easier to use and more user friendly
+- React components to mock the functionality of a to do list and another section for future events
+- React hooks such as useState to allow for much cleaner and less class based code, which is what I initially used
+- A significant amount of formatting, styling, and development within every previous area of development
+- All bundled using Vite